Yamashita: The Tiger's Treasure: Plot

 Back at the tunnels, Melo discovers his younger brother's skeletal remains, along with the rusting harmonica he gave many decades ago.
 Jarco, seemingly mesmerized by countless loot in his front, opens the Golden Buddha only to step on a land mine, causing a chain of explosions that destroys the tunnel, killing everyone including himself.
 Before Melo dies, he plays the harmonica one last time, while Peping's spirit smiles in front of him and embraces him.

 Emong and Jobert's group leads the military to the location of the tunnels only to arrive too late after the explosion.
-Realizing that some of Naguchi's surviving henchmen are leaving with the loot and treasure loaded in trucks, Jobert tells Emong to call local and national media about the incident.
-The media frenzy about the treasure causes the local populace, along with several law enforcement agencies to erect several blockades and create human chains to halt the convoy.
-The human blockade succeeds and the henchmen are arrested.
+Realizing that some of Naguchi's surviving henchmen are leaving with the loot and treasure loaded in trucks, Jobert tells Emong to call the press about the incident.
+The resulting media frenzy causes residents and authorities to erect blockades and create human chains to halt the convoy; the blockade succeeds and the henchmen are arrested.
 Naguchi and Rivas, now revealed to be his accomplice and the mastermind behind the incidents, are also taken to custody.
 After a flashback shows Yamashita's execution by hanging, Melo and Peping's remains, as well as those of other POWs are exhumed and buried with full honors in Libingan ng mga Bayani.

-The epilogue reveals that Philippines had paid all its debts and indemnity for veterans and other war victims.
-Melo and Peping are posthumously awarded the Philippine Medal of Valor, and EDSA was renamed Carmelo Rosales Avenue due to his honor, heroism and resilience.
+An epilogue reveals that Philippine government uses the treasure to pay all its debts and indemnity for veterans and other war victims.
+Melo and Peping are posthumously awarded the Philippine Medal of Valor, and EDSA is renamed Carmelo Rosales Avenue due to his honor, heroism and resilience.